senthilmnathan/confluent-kafka-monitoring-grafana/README.md

 # Monitoring Confluent Open Source Kafka using JMX and Grafana
-This details the steps to be taken to enable monitoring of Kafka and Zookeeper instances in Grafana via Prometheus Database.
+This details the steps to enable monitoring of Kafka and Zookeeper instances in Grafana via Prometheus Database.
 This is a reuse of the dashboards [published](https://github.com/confluentinc/jmx-monitoring-stacks.git) by Confluent with some enhancements

 ## Pre-Requisites
 Complete the following pre-requisites.